 There always seems to be a new article on the Internet telling you not to drink from plastic water bottles, listing 2, 5 or even more reasons why.
-The suggestion only makes sense if the reasons are credible, and this is where the articles come up short.
+Many of these articles claim BPA in water bottles is a reason not to drink from them.
+The recommendations in these articles are only good if they’re accurate, and this is where they come up short.

-The three simple reasons below are how you can ignore the however many reasons online and continue to drink out of plastic water bottles as much as you want.
+The three simple reasons below are why you can ignore the however many reasons online and continue to drink out of plastic water bottles as much as you want.

 1. Plastic water (and soda) bottles do not contain BPA

 The top reason most articles cite in avoiding plastic water bottles is that they contain bisphenol A (BPA).
 The articles usually show a picture of a plastic water bottle.

 But BPA isn’t in water bottles like those pictured.
 They don’t contain BPA now and never did.
 The truth is, pretty much all plastic water (and soda) bottles are actually made from a plastic called polyethylene terephthalate, also known as PET.PET is not manufactured from BPA and does not contain BPA at all.